2wce/2wce/README.md

 ### Hi, I'm Kudakwashe 👋

 I’m a Fullstack JS developer and part-time writer.
-I currently work as a Senior FullStack Engineer at Contentful.
+I currently work as a FullStack Engineer at Contentful.

 - 📱  I’m currently working on my personal website, a few Node.JS templates and private projects for Contentful 😊.
 - 🤓 I’m currently learning Swift & React Native.